Our Roots — How We Started

 Neil Schaner (he/him)

 Through work and volunteering, Neil helps our communities make the vital and achievable transition to a sustainable future.
 As a civil engineer, Neil focuses on stormwater, sustainable site development, and softening the boundaries between the built and natural environments.
-As chair of Bellingham’s Greenways Advisory Committee, he works to expand and enhance the city’s parks, trails, open space, urban forests, and habitat.
-Neil also serves as an At-Large Director of the Lettered Streets Neighborhood Association.
+In addition to being a senior engineer, he serves on the Board of Directors of Herrera Environmental Consultants.
+As a member of Bellingham’s Greenways Advisory Committee, Neil works to expand and enhance the city’s parks, trails, open space, urban forests, and habitat.

 A native of Cleveland Heights, Ohio, Neil graduated with a BS in Civil Engineering from the University of Cincinnati before earning an MS in Civil Engineering from the University of Washington.
 Neil finds great joy being outdoors with his family, running, hiking, exploring, and swimming.